 Bradley University reflects the strength and stability of a respected university, coupled with the energy and enthusiasm that comes with a new president, new vision and new construction.

 That's how Allan Bartel '70 of Park Ridge, Illinois, describes Bradley today.
 "It really is an honor to be an alumnus, to come back to campus and see how it's growing.
-The university is revitalizing with our new president, Joanne Glasser.
+The university has come through a challenging time and it feels like it has such a bright future.
+And, it's still focused on people."

 "You can't help but feel the energy here.
-This is a university on the move," Bartel said during a visit to campus this fall.
+This is a university on the move," Bartel said during a recent visit to campus."

 He remembers his own experiences at Bradley: fine professors like Koperski and the late George Armstrong; his fraternity, Sigma Nu; and living in University Hall and at Sigma Nu.